brianjriddle/astrix-wiki/Configuring-Astrix.md

 > This is a very early draft

 ### Configuration
 Astrix ships with a small standalone configuration framework called [DynamicConfig](https://github.com/AvanzaBank/astrix/tree/master/astrix-config).
+Every instance of `AstrixContext` has an associated instance of `DynamicConfig` which is used to read configuration at runtime.
 A configuration property is resolved in the following order:

 1. Custom ConfigurationSource's
 2. System properties